Sippar: Middle Bronze II (c. 1820-1587 BC)

 Some years later Hammurabi of Babylon (r.
 1792-1750 BC) reported laying the foundations of the city wall of Sippar in his 23rd year and worked on the wall again in his 43rd year.
 His successor in Babylon, Samsu-iluna (r.
 1749-1712 BC) worked on Sippar's wall in his 1st year.
 The city walls, being typically made of mud bricks, required much attention.
 The Code of Hammurabi stele was probably erected at Sippar.
 Shamash was the god of justice, and he is depicted handing authority to the king in the image at the top of the stele.

 The city flourished under Babylonian rule until the Sack of Babylon by Mursili I of Hatti around 1587 BC.

 Late Bronze Age

-Kassite period

 The city then came under the control of the Kassite dynasty.

-Elamite period

 In the final years of that dynasty the Elamite ruler Shutruk-Nakhunte (c.
 1184 to 1155 BC) captured Sippar.
 Shutruk-Nakhunte carried back statues from the Shamash temple to Susa adding his own inscription to a stele of the Akkadian Empire ruler Naram-Sin:

 "I am Shutruk-Nahhunte, son of Hallutush-Inshushinak, beloved servant of the god Inshushinak, king of Anshan and Susa, who has enlarged the kingdom, who takes care of the lands of Elam, the lord of the land of Elam.
 When the god Inshushinak gave me the order, I defeated Sippar.
 I took the stele of Naram-Sin and carried it off, bringing it to the land of Elam.
 For Inshushinak, my god, I set it as an offering."